Mokapot: Building a Local AWS Mock That Actually Works

 · go

-What “Well Enough” Means
+What “Well Enough” Actually Means

 • SQS: create/delete/list queues, send/receive/delete messages, long polling, visibility timeouts, delay queues, dead-letter queues with redrive, batch operations, message attributes, purge with cooldown